egehanyorulmaz/code-design-patterns/builder/README.md

 ## Usage Example

-You can use the Builder pattern in the included `burgers.py` example.
+You can use the Builder pattern in the included in the examples below.

 ## Applicability